gissssselle25/HTML-Basics/README.md

-# study-buddy
+# HTML-Basics
-This project is about creating a website using coding tools.
+This project is about learning the basics of HTML.